How to Use the iPhone Camera

 The photo will look small on your iPhone since the screen isn’t big enough to show the full-size image.
 Share the image to a device with a larger screen to see the full-size photo.

-Psssssst : How to buy second hand iphone xr?
+Psssssst : You asked: How to charge new iphone 11?

 Panoramic pictures can be taken on iPhone 4S and newer devices that are running at least iOS 6.